Table of Contents

 Foam jerk blocks are similar to wood in their adjustability.

 Steel jerk blocks look so much like plyo boxes that you can’t help but think about jumping on them.
 And some are made with that in mind.
 You kind of want at least a 24″x24″ area to jump on, for stability.
 You might be fine with smaller.
 The issue is any steel jerk blocks have a limited height range.
-So you may have to warm up on something else.

 DC Blocks in the Double Wide version are usable for box jumps.
 The 2″ increments makes them even nicer.
 Large surface, very stable.
 I would like to see slightly rounded edges to mitigate bloody shins from missed jumps.
 They should be able to do that.
 But it seems like they don’t really market them as plyo boxes.